paul-hernandez99/NOTIFY/README.md

 ## Structure
 * **database**: sql querys to construct the database of the web page in mysql.
-* **node-modules**: all the nodemon installed modules.
+* **node-modules**: all the nodemon installed modules are stored here.
 * **src**: code of the web server.
   * **lib**: helpers.
   * **public**: static dir for css and images.
   * **routes**: the actual routes that the web server handles.
   * **view**: all the views that are rendered throught the routes.
-They are .hbs file that contain html.
+They are .hbs files that contain html.
-* **database**.js: makes the connection with the database.\
+* **database.js**: makes the connection with the database.
 * **index.js**: is the main file.
-All the web server is created and configured in this file.
-From here all the other files are require.
+The web server is created and configured in this file.
+From here all the other files are required.
 * **keys.js**: all keys used in the application are stored here.